Chausath Yogini Temple, Ranipur Jharial: Temple

 The Chausath Yogini Temple, built in the 9th or 10th century in Ranipur-Jharial, in an isolated position some miles from the towns of Titilagarh and Kantabanjhi in Balangir district, Odisha, is a circular, hypaethral, 64-yogini temple made of sandstone, some 50 feet in diameter.
 62 of the yogini images survive.
 The site, on an outcrop of rock, must have been important, given the presence of a large temple built of brick and several small temples of stone.
 The primary entrance is an opening in the circular wall towards the east; unlike at the Hirapur yogini temple, there was once a further opening towards the south, now filled in.

 Ranipur-Jharial was the first of the Yogini temples to be discovered; it was described by Major-General John Campbell in 1853.

 Shrine to Shiva and Chamunda

 At the centre of the temple is the original shrine with four pillars, holding an image of Nateshwar, Shiva as Lord of Dance.
-The Shiva images is three-faced and eight-armed, and is depicted with urdhva linga, an erection.
+The Shiva image is three-faced and eight-armed, and is depicted with urdhva linga, an erection.
 Elephant-headed Ganesh and the bull Nandi are shown in the image's base.
 The similar-sized image of the goddess Chamunda in the temple may once have been housed with Shiva in the central shrine.